xycfwrj/microblaze/README.md

 1. only use microblaze to offload fpga complicated FSMs.
 Picoblaze does not support C compiler, so not use it.
-2. so only use microblaze MCS' MDM/IO BUS/GPI/GPO for simplicity.
+2. only use microblaze MCS' MDM/IO BUS/GPI/GPO for simplicity.
 You have to choose MDM to enable SDK IDE debug&download.
+Without MDM you need compile .elf into bitstream and download it in vivado.
 3. use register operation to speed GPIO/IOB BUS access(the driver consumes too many cycles), with it,
   - a GPI+GPO takes 14 cycles
   - a IO BUS write takes 13 cycles.